30 Ways to Use the Verb “Stand”

 Can’t stand

-Meaning: despise, don’t like.
+Meaning: to despise, dislike.

 Can hardly stand